A Mother’s Sacrifice

 Darcy was glad of the confirmation, that this young woman was really Miss Lizzy.
 But his charm did not seem to work on her.
 His clothes were still as fine as those he wore as Fitzwilliam Darcy and he did mention he lived in Grosvenor Square.
 Surely the wealth he displayed could sway her to respond to his irregular greeting?
 How came he was not be able to charm her into talking to him?
 She seemed very different from the society ladies he had met most of his adult life.

 “Ssh!”
 Miss Lizzy hushed the little girl softly.
 Her caring attitude, even in such “dangerous” time made Darcy want to confide in her.
-He was indecisive and fidgeted his singlet.
+He was indecisive and fidgeted his signet ring.

 “But you…” Miss Lizzy’s cried out suddenly.
 Then like a flying bird, she jumped towards Darcy and pulled the wig from his head. “…you are Fitz!”